vanus-labs/docs/content/cloud-docs/source/aws-s3/setup.md

 ![](images/22.png)
 5. Once selected or created, go to your bucket property and copy and paste the **ARN** to Vanus Cloud.
    ![img_2.png](images/23.png)
-6. Specify the kind of event you want to receive from the list
+6. Specify the kind of event you want to receive from the list.
    ![img_3.png](images/24.png)
 7. Under SQS config, you can choose to create a new SQS by selecting region, or if you already have an SQS, provide the ARN.
    ![img_4.png](images/25.png)